 Unfortunately, fantails don’t have a strong digestive system.
 They will eat anything, but they won’t be able to digest them.
 It’s easy for them to develop digestive problems, which can be fatal if not cared for.
+It’s also possible for them to turn black when under stress and not fed well.
 That’s why you have to be careful in choosing foods for these fancy goldfish.

 Feeding meat based foods like blood worms, tubifex worms, daphnia, brine shrimp, etc., will ensure your fantail goldfish get enough nutrition and energy to stay healthy and active.
 You should also provide enough fibers by including plant-based foods like lettuce, zucchini, blanched peas, etc., in the fish’s diet.